Dog Suffocation Awareness: Bree Almost Suffocated In A Chip Bag—Prevent Pet Suffocation

 Believe me, you do not want to find your beloved dog like this.

 The most common refrain I hear from people is “I had no idea this could happen!”
-And, that is a key component of Prevent Pet Suffocation – spreading the word about the suffocation risks of chip bags and encouraging people to keep chip bags out of reach from their pets and cutting them up after use.
+And, that is a key component of Prevent Pet Suffocation.
+I am raising awareness of the suffocation risk posed by chip bags.
+Keep them out of reach of pets, and cut them up after use.

 What can you do to help?